pastellexists/clapboards/README.md

 ## Future Plans
 *None of these are guarantees, just thoughts I have*

-- Update the mod to 1.20.

 - More localizations.

 - Mod compat.
 Don't know what mods yet.
 File a [GitHub issue](https://github.com/pastellexists/clapboards/issues) and let me know what compat you'd like to see, maybe?

-- Maybe, *maybe* add other Painted Clapboards in the various dye colors?
-I'm apprehensive because it's basically a slightly different version of Dyed Planks, a concept to which I am personally averse, but on the other hand, it seems weird to have a recipe using a dye that can't also use all the dyes.

 ## Localizations